jenna-tb-ekwealor/meep_lab/content/post/2025-12-01_CAS_trip/index.md

 ---
-title: "The MEEP Lab Visits the California Academy of Sciences"
+title: "The MEEP Lab Visits the California Academy of Sciences!"
 summary: "Holy Herbarium!"
 date: 2025-12-01T18:15:21-07:00
 ---